jetlime/X-INF563/README.md

 # INF563 - Final Project

-C implementation of the source coding with the Burrows-Wheeler transforme.
+C implementation of the source coding with the Burrows-Wheeler transformer.
 A generally better source coding than Zempel-Ziv is many cases it is used in *bzip2* for instance.

 ## Usage